Arva/arva-js/esdoc-res/tutorial.md

 We will continue to improve Arva JS in every aspect, including performance, UX possibilities and code brevity.
 It's a framework that is going to be frequently revised and evaluated for its goals.

-Arva JS is sometimes referred to as *Arva foundation* or *Arva engine* and is a part of a bigger scheme of making easy and attractive development possible for more people. *Arva Studio* is under development in order to provide a no-code springboard for rapid application development.
+Arva Foundation is just the start of a series of tools to accelerate digital product development.
+If you want a sneak peak into our future, have a look at [arva.io].